icecream95/udev-hid-bpf/doc/getting-started.rst

 - a hwdb entry to tag matching devices in ``/etc/udev/hwdb.d/81-hid-bpf.hwdb``
 - a udev rule to trigger the tool in ``/etc/udev/rules.d/81-hid-bpf.rules``

+Passing the `--prefix` option to `meson setup` will of course change the above paths.

 .. _install_specific: